raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 Our goal was to keep the 3D printed flight case as *faithful* to the original as possible, so the decision was taken to *not* alter it to accommodate the absence of this board.
 It may be possible for us to release the Gerber files for it in the future so that people can make their own.

 So we're going to use a hex nut or washer of the same depth as the RTC board to compensate for its absence.
-The RTC board is 1.6 mm thick so we need a nut or washer of the same thickness.
+The RTC board is 1.6 mm thick, so we need a nut or washer of the same thickness.
 There are many ways you could achieve this, for example with two washers of 0.8 mm thickness.
 Perhaps you could 3D print one.

-Take an 8 mm M2.5 stand off and put the hex nut or washer onto its thread before screwing it into the hole of the 11 mm stand off as shown below.
+Take an 8 mm M2.5 stand off and put the hex nut or washer onto its thread before screwing it into the hole of the 11 mm stand off, as shown below.
 Do the same for the remaining three stand offs.

 ![](images/install_sense1.png)

-Remove the GPIO connector that comes with the Sense HAT, wiggle it from side to side and it will come off without too much force.
+Remove the GPIO connector that comes with the Sense HAT; wiggle it from side to side and it will come off without too much force.
 The Sense HAT can then be inserted onto the GPIO connector with the *long* pins (see checklist above).
 Note that these pins should not protrude through the top of the Sense HAT.
 If they do, then the height is not correct.

 ![](images/install_sense2.png)